ELAVL-BAT/Hackintosh-OpenCore-EFI-for-Athlon-3000G/README.md

 - Ensure your BIOS settings are optimized for macOS (disable Secure Boot, enable AHCI, etc.).
 - Use appropriate USB ports for installation (usually USB 2.0 ports work best).
+- I didn't use RestrictEvents Kext (i just needed MacOS to boot) so the processor will say "Intel i5" in the About Mac.
+So if you really need the cosmetic name (Maybe software limitations?) you could install RestrictEvents Kext for it.

 ## Troubleshooting